target/lite-for-jdbc/README.md

 RowMapper maps the results to the specified result type.

 The response is a list of Objects of type `T`.
 Each object represents a batch query result.
 Most likely there will be one result per query execution.
-In the following example the results list will have 2 elements.
+In the following example the results list has 2 elements.
 The first element
 provides the generated ID of the model1 object, and the second element provides the generated ID of the model2 object.

 ```kotlin